Military Scholarships: How Veterans and Families Can Pay for College

 General Henry H. Arnold Education Grant

-The General Henry H. Arnold Education Grant is provided by the Air Force Aid Society (AFAS).
-Children under 24 years old who are dependents of qualifying U.S. Air Force or U.S. Space Force members, as well as legally married spouses of Air Force or Space Force service members, can apply.
-Award amounts vary based on the recipient’s financial need.
+The General Henry H. Arnold Education Grant is a need-based award provided by the Air & Space Forces Aid Society.
+Children (under age 24) and spouses of qualifying U.S. Air Force or U.S. Space Force members can apply.
+To be considered, you must be enrolled in or accepted at an accredited college, university or vocational/trade school.
+Award amounts vary each year and are based on the recipient’s financial need.

 Recommended: What Are Student Loans for Military Dependents?